imanabu/OrientDbSQLExamples/DemoDB-SQLs.md

 any of the patients' friends also have visited for the same situation, and then trace who is likely the first person who spread the cold etc.

-Now imagine youself as a travel agent in Milano Italy and see how you can form your agency's advertisement campaigns based on the data with the OrientDB SQL.
+Now imagine yourself as a travel agent in Milano Italy and see how you can form your agency's advertisement campaigns based on the data with the OrientDB SQL.

 ## What You Need